 The following workers are at higher risk:

-Symptoms usually get worse toward the end of the work week and may (but not always) go away on weekends or vacations.
+Symptoms usually get worse toward the end of the work week and may go away on weekends or vacations.

 Avoiding exposure to the substance that is causing your asthma is the best treatment.